Lou Costello: Death

-In February 1959, shortly after completing The 30 Foot Bride of Candy Rock, his only film without Abbott, Costello suffered a heart attack and was hospitalized at Doctors Hospital in Beverly Hills.
-He died there on March 3, 1959, three days before his 53rd birthday.
+In February 1959, shortly after completing The 30 Foot Bride of Candy Rock, his only film without Abbott, Costello suffered a heart attack and was hospitalized at Doctors Hospital in Beverly Hills, where he died on March 3, 1959, aged 52.

 Sources differ on the circumstances of his last day and final words.
 According to some accounts, he told visitors that the strawberry ice cream soda that he had just finished was "the best I ever tasted" and then died.
-By other reports, including those of several contemporaneous obituaries, the ice-cream soda exchange occurred earlier in the day.
+By other reports, including those of several contemporaneous obituaries, the ice-cream soda exchange had occurred earlier in the day.
 Later, after his wife and friends had departed, he asked his nurse to adjust his position in bed just before suffering a fatal heart attack.

 After a funeral Mass at his Catholic parish, St. Francis de Sales in Sherman Oaks, Costello was interred at the Calvary Cemetery in East Los Angeles on March 8.
 His wife Anne died from an apparent heart attack nine months later on December 5, 1959, at age 47.